st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 lifecycle_stage = run.info.lifecycle_stage
 ```

-Having obtained this information, there are multiple uses that can be devised for filtering the data according to one's needs, creating custom functions or taking advantage of what MLflow offers.
+After obtaining this information, there are multiple ways to utilize it - from filtering data based on specific needs to creating custom functions or leveraging MLflow's built-in capabilities.

 ---